garrandall/popular-music-data/tracks/good-time-alan-jackson.md

 It's time for a good time

-Ahh, turn it up now!
+Ah, turn it up now!
 A shot of Tequila
 Beer on tap
 A good looking woman